devarias/PremiumApp/README.md

   <img src="https://www.code-inspector.com/project/22175/status/svg">
 </p>

-This README provides guidelines to install, and use the Retail API and the Web Application.
+This README provides guidelines to install, and use the Web Application.

 # Prerequisites